top of page

 And there it was.
 Kenny shouting me out.

-Not only did he remember me and why I said- it had meant something to him.
+Not only did he remember me and what I said- it had meant something to him.
 To all of them.

 That was the moment everything shifted for me.